KensBot/nexon-bot/README.md

 #### Up Side Options :

-+ ```usage``` : main command that will automatically appear in the menu list, use of usage can be in the form of arrays and strings.
++ ```noxious``` : main command that will automatically appear in the menu list, use of usage can be in the form of arrays and strings.

 + ```hidden``` : commands that are hidden from the menu list, suitable for command aliases or hidden features.